 Spend some time on the three floors learning more about the history of the area and the stories of those who lived there during the early years of white Australia.

-9. Free Bus Shuttle
+9. Ride the Free Bus Shuttle

 Don’t want to walk?
 The free CBD shuttle (route 555) runs every 10 minutes on a loop from Central Station to Circular Quay via Elizabeth and George Streets.